thryec/fractional-wrapper/README.md

 `deposit()`

 - receives underlying ERC-20 token from user
-- calculates corresponding number of wrapper tokens using the exchange rate
+- calculates corresponding number of wrapper tokens using the exchange rate, and rebase to 1e27
 - mints wrapper tokens to the user
 - emits a Deposit event

 `withdraw()`

 - receives wrapper tokens from user
-- calculates corresponding number of underlying tokens
+- calculates corresponding number of underlying tokens, and rebase to 1e18
 - transfers underlying tokens to user
 - emits a Withdraw event